 This photo shows how low the lake is now compared to its capacity prior to the dam's failure.
 I would like to have seen how beautiful the lake was in its natural state, prior to the construction of the dam.

 We saw a low slab of rock on the west side of the lake that looked like a good spot to eat a late lunch, so we crossed the river and headed on over to it.
-This picture, showing Hagues Peak northwest of the lake, was take there after my usual peanut butter sandwich with one or two energy bars.
+This picture, showing Hagues Peak northwest of the lake, was taken there after my usual peanut butter sandwich with one or two energy bars.

 Continuing on circling the lake after our late lunch, I took this shot looking west.
 While my first though was that this might be Ypsilon Mountain, I felt it was too close.
 As with Hagues Peak, I had to consult the map to ID Fairchild Mountain.
 Some day I'll come back and hike on up to Crystal Lake at the base of this impressive face.